PokemonGoMap/RocketMap/docs/first-run/Blinding.md

 The ideal will depend on your own results, we've found that all three approaches had positive effects for at least one testing setup.
 A person who needs #1 will be the direct opposite of someone running #3, but both are equally valid.

+### Spawnpoint Fix

-### If your accounts are blinded and it starts disabling spawnpoints because it considers them "missed too often", you can run this query safely to re-enable those spawnpoints:
+If your accounts are blinded and it starts disabling spawnpoints because it considers them "missed too often", you can run this query safely to re-enable those spawnpoints:
 ```sql
 UPDATE spawnpoint SET missed_count = 0;
 ```